 Where to go pumpkin picking near me

-1. Humble Bee’s Pumpkin Patch, Scarborough
+1. Humble Bee Farm’s Pumpkin Patch & Halloween Trail, Scarborough

-Address: Humble Bee Farm, Flixton, Scarborough YO11 3UJ
+- Address: Humble Bee Farm, Flixton, Scarborough, YO11 3UJ

 2. Laverock Hall Farm, Northumberland

-Address: Laverock Hall Farm, Blyth, Northumberland, NE24 4HE
+- Address: Laverock Hall Farm, Blyth, Northumberland, NE24 4HE

 3. Foxes Farm Produce, Essex

-Address: Foxes Farm Produce, Aldham, Colchester CO6 3PR
+- Address: Foxes Farm Produce, Aldham, Colchester, CO6 3PR

-4. Wester Hardmuir Fruit Farm, Scotland
+4. Wester Hardmuir, Scotland

 5. Cowbridge Farm, Wales

-Address: Marlborough Grange Farm Crossways, Cowbridge, Wales, CF71 7LJ
+- Address: Marlborough Grange Farm Crossways, Cowbridge, Wales, CF71 7LJ

 6. Hill Farm, Norfolk